ccat3z/stars/README.md

 * [feilongfl/Cimoc](https://github.com/feilongfl/Cimoc): Android 平台在线漫画阅读器
 * [citusdata/citus](https://github.com/citusdata/citus): Distributed PostgreSQL as an extension
 * [civitai/civitai](https://github.com/civitai/civitai): A repository of models, textual inversions, and more
-* [sadjow/claude-code-nix](https://github.com/sadjow/claude-code-nix): Always up-to-date Nix package for Claude Code with hourly updates, native binary default, and Node.js/Bun alternatives
+* [sadjow/claude-code-nix](https://github.com/sadjow/claude-code-nix): Always up-to-date Nix package for Claude Code with hourly updates from Anthropic's native releases
 * [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router): Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 * [johnagan/clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin): A webpack plugin to remove your build folder(s) before building
 * [httpie/cli](https://github.com/httpie/cli): 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.